T-26: British origin

-The T-26 (along with the Polish 7TP) was a Soviet development of the British Vickers 6-Ton (Vickers Mk.E variant) tank, which was designed by the Vickers-Armstrongs company in 1928–29.
+The T-26 (along with the Polish 7TP) was a development of the British Vickers 6-Ton (Vickers Mk.E variant) tank, which was designed by the Vickers-Armstrongs company in 1928–29.
 The simple and easy-to-maintain Vickers 6-Ton was intended for export to less technically advanced countries: the Soviet Union, Poland, Brazil, Argentina, Japan, Thailand, China, and many others.
 Vickers advertised the tank in military publications, and both the Soviet Union and Poland expressed interest in the Vickers design.

 In early 1930, the Soviet buying committee, under the direction of Semyon Ginzburg, arrived in the UK to select tanks, tractors, and cars for use in the Red Army.
 The Vickers 6-Ton was among four tank models selected by Soviet representatives during their visit to Vickers-Armstrongs.
 Under the contract signed on 28 May 1930, the company delivered to the USSR 15 twin-turreted Vickers Mk.E (Type A, armed with two .303 in (7.71 mm) water-cooled Vickers machine guns) tanks together with full technical documentation to enable series production of the tank in the USSR.
 The ability of the two turrets of the Type A to turn independently made it possible to fire to both the left and right at once, which was considered advantageous for breakthroughs of field entrenchments.
 Several Soviet engineers participated in assembly of the tanks at the Vickers factory in 1930.

 The first four Vickers 6-Ton tanks arrived in the USSR at the end of 1930.
 The last tanks arrived in 1932, when series production of the T-26 was already in progress.
 The British tanks were sent to Soviet factories for study in preparation for series production and to military educational institutions and training units.
 Later, some tanks were given to military supply depots and proving grounds.
 The Vickers-built 6-Ton tanks were called V-26 in the USSR.
 Three British tanks were tested for cross-country ability at the small proving ground near Moscow on Poklonnaya Hill in January 1931.
 Kliment Voroshilov ordered the creation of the "Special Commission for the Red Army (RKKA) new tanks" under the direction of S. Ginzburg to define the tank type suitable for the Red Army.
 The T-19 8-ton light infantry tank, developed by S. Ginzburg under that programme at the Bolshevik Plant in Leningrad, was a competitor to the British Vickers 6-Ton.
 The first prototype of the complex and expensive T-19 was finished in August 1931.
 Because both tanks had advantages and disadvantages, S. Ginzburg suggested developing a more powerful, hybrid tank (the so-called "improved" T-19) with the hull, home-developed engine and armament from the native T-19, and the transmission and chassis from the British Vickers 6-Ton.